Remote Patient Monitoring Solutions – 7 Strategies to Adoption

 6) Involve Patients in Remote Patient Monitoring Solutions

+RPM is effective in chronic care management of diseases like diabetes, heart disease, and COPD.
 Involving patients in the RPM process is crucial for it’s success.
 Actively engaging patients and incorporating their feedback can increase patient satisfaction and adherence to remote patient monitoring programs.
 This, in turn, can improve patient adherence to treatment plans, encourage consistent taking of daily measurements, and promote positive lifestyle changes.

 7) Make Remote Patient Monitoring Part of the Healthcare System

-By monitoring patients’ vital signs and symptoms remotely, physicians can detect changes in their condition early on and adjust treatment plans accordingly.
-Thus, potentially avoiding hospitalization and other costly interventions.
-RPM reduces healthcare costs by reducing hospitalizations and emergency room visits.
-It also improves efficiencies in healthcare delivery with fewer in-person visits and freeing up resources for other patients.
-Wider adoption and optimization of RPM face obstacles when it comes to private insurance but could steadily increase as payers recognize the technology’s value in improving outcomes and lowering costs.
+RPM reduces healthcare costs by reducing hospital readmissions and emergency room visits.By monitoring patients’ vital signs, physicians can detect changes in their condition early on and adjust treatment plans accordingly before the patient make a trip to the hospital.
+It also improves efficiencies in healthcare delivery with fewer in-person visits and frees up resources for other patients.
+Wider adoption and optimization of RPM face obstacles when it comes to private insurance but is increasing as payors recognize the technology’s value in improving outcomes and lowering costs.

 Encouraging the Adoption of Remote Patient Monitoring Solutions

-RPM program statistics and research show that remote patient monitoring solutions have the potential to improve healthcare delivery.
+RPM program statistics show that remote patient monitoring solutions have the potential to improve healthcare delivery.
 Informing physicians of the benefits of RPM, with proper training, support and integration into the healthcare system, can encourage more participation from physicians and improve patient outcomes.
 Physicians no longer have to increase clinic workload or hire more staff.
 Instead, they can outsource to companies with qualified clinical staff who know how to perform RPM services.

 Want to dig deeper?
 Get our FREE quick start guide to understanding RPM.